bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 The example application includes a test merchant number that can be used for testing Native Payment.
 Please replace this with your own merchant account number after signing up with Bambora.

 ### Step 1: Import
-Import the SDK in AppDelegate.m:

 ```objective_c
 #import <BNPayment/BNPayment.h>
 ```

+Import the SDK in AppDelegate.m:

 ### Step 2: Setup
-Add the following setup code to `application:didFinishLaunchingWithOptions:` method in AppDelegate.m.

-If you provide a test Merchant Account, the SDK will enter test mode.
-If you provide a production Merchant Account, the SDK will enter production mode.

-The debug setting should be set to NO in live applications.

 ```objective_c
 NSError *error;